 Indeed is a household name for job seekers and employers alike.
 This mega-aggregator job search engine is enlisted as one of the top 10 of its kind.
 And it attracts around 250 million unique visitors per month while counting at least 150 million resumes on its platform.
-So, posting your jobs on Indeed is a worthwhile investment.
+So, posting your jobs on Indeed is a worthwhile investment that will help you attract more candidates.

 How does Indeed work?

 You can have your job ad appear on Indeed in four ways:

 Sponsored job ads are prominently displayed in Indeed’s search results.
 They have better visibility, as they don’t get buried under newer ads.
 According to Indeed, sponsored job postings get 3.5X more views than free postings.

 If you already have an Indeed account, just log in and click the “post a job” button in the top left corner.
 To post a job on Indeed for the first time, go to Indeed’s page for employers, and click the “post a job” button.
 You’ll be directed to a page where you can create your free Indeed account:

 Start filling out your job ad’s details in the provided fields.
 Spend some extra time on job descriptions, since they play a big part in Indeed’s quality control process.
 Good job descriptions include a comprehensive list of job duties and requirements, as well as benefits and perks.

 When your job ad is ready, you can choose between posting with budget, or click the “Post without budget” button.
 Posting your job for free doesn’t preclude you from sponsoring it later.
 Indeed gives you an estimate of how many applications to expect by using their free or paid options:

 Simple Indeed pricing vs. advanced pricing